snowball-lv/pgen/README.md

-A library/tool for generating and inspecting `LR` parsing tables.
+A library/tool for generating parsers and inspecting `LR` parsing tables.
 Supports `LR(0)`, `SLR`, `LR(1)` or `LALR(1)`, whichever you prefer.

 ## Usage